MasoniteFramework/docs/the-craft-command/introduction.md

 $ craft info
 ```

 This will give some small details about the current system which could be useful to someone trying to help you.
-Running the commnad will give you something like this:
+Running the command will give you something like this:

 ```text
 Environment Information